This is an important table and before begin,

 you kidding me?
 But Dr. Raj, your sodium channels.

-Would you stop being so hord on me?
+Would you stop being so hard on me?
 Yeah, that

 sodium channel is not open.
 Understand that.